ktracz86/VBAMacros/README.md

   This is different than the build-in feature, as the built-in feature always saves to the same folder and doesn't give you an option to save in a different location with each email.

+XMLVerification: This script is used on a particular Excel Sheet.
+User runs the script, selects a particular eIndex.xml file to check, and the script will validate the eIndex file.

     LIST OF MACROS IN TOOLKIT:

     CommaSeparate